 On 1st February 2018 the parishes of St. Mark's, Woodcote and St. Swithun's, Purley were united to become 'The Benefice of Purley St. Mark and St. Swithun'.

-The parishes will retain their own identities and services, although they will be seeking to work and worship together as much as possible.
+The parishes retain their own identities and services, although they always seek to work and worship together as much as possible.

 Revd.
 Fiona Weaver, our priest-in-charge, has now officially become Vicar of the benefice.
 She writes: